 There's the culture, the food, the arts, the food, the energy, and you know, the food.
 But there are drawbacks.
 There's traffic, expensive parking, expensive housing--pretty much, expensive everything, depending on which big city you're looking at.

 But that's where the suburbs come in--they have all of the benefits of being near big cities, without actually having to be big cities.

 Of course, not all suburbs of Yonkers are created equally, which is precisely why we set out to find the best ones.
 So without further ado...

-Here are the 10 best suburbs around Yonkers for 2019:
+Here are the 10 best suburbs to live around Yonkers for 2020:

 - Scarsdale (Photos | Homes For Sale)

 - East Hills (Homes For Sale)

 - Oyster Bay Cove (Photos | Homes For Sale)